Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 - Periods of no breathing, then breathing fast

 - Lack of energy (often worsened by physical activity), or trouble sleeping

 - Swelling in your ankles, legs, or abdomen

 - Fingers and toes feel cool to the touch

 How is heart failure diagnosed?

 Tell your healthcare provider about your health history and the medicines you take.
+Tell him or her if you have a family history of heart failure or cardiomyopathy.
 He or she will ask about your shortness of breath and other symptoms.
 You may need any of the following:

 - Blood tests are used to check for heart problems such as coronary artery disease or decreased blood flow.
 Blood tests also give healthcare providers information about your kidney, liver, and thyroid function.
 The results can also show an infection.

 - An EKG test records your heart rhythm and how fast your heart beats.
 It shows healthcare providers if you have heart block or have had a heart attack.

 - Echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your heart.
 This test may show if there are problems with your heart valves.
 It may also show if the chambers of your heart are working properly.

 - X-ray, CT, or MRI pictures may be taken of your heart and lungs.
 The pictures may show the cause of your heart failure, or blood clots or fluid in your lungs.
 You may be given contrast liquid to help your heart show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the provider if you have any metal in or on your body.

 How is heart failure treated?